Toxicodendron Poisoning Treatment & Management

 Oral antihistamines can be of some benefit for the relief of pruritus, especially in severe cases with urticarial lesions accompanying the bullae.

-Low-dose steroids and topical antihistamines have not been shown to have any beneficial effect.
+Low-potency topical steroids and topical antihistamines have not been shown to have any beneficial effect.

 Immunomodulation

-Systemic steroids are the standard for severe toxicodendron dermatitis.
+Systemic steroids are the standard treatment for severe toxicodendron dermatitis.
 These generally are given orally, although some authors prefer high-potency steroid creams (fluocinonide or clobetasol propionate applied topically twice a day for a week and then once a day for a week) if started early in the course.
-Orally, various bursts of prednisone or methylprednisolone are used.
-These medications should be tapered off for at least 10-14 days.

 Early withdrawal of steroid therapy can lead to a recrudescence of the lesions.
 Therefore, avoid premade dose packs, and emphasize to the patient the importance of finishing his or her course of medication.